Ocepechelon: Paleobiology

 The remarkable similarities between Ocepechelon and beaked whales (as well as syngnathid fishes) have led paleontologists to speculate about Ocepechelon's possible mode of feeding.
 Since both beaked whales and syngnathids are organisms that feed by sucking (i.e., creating a vacuum to suck in small prey), paleontologists believe that Ocepechelon may have also fed in this way.
-This animal probably swam near the surface of the warm oceans it inhabited, swallowing large quantities of small fish, cephalopods and jellyfish.
-From comparison with other present-day turtles, it is also speculated that Ocepechelon may have been equipped with small spiny structures within its throat.
-These papillae are currently present in the leatherback sea turtle (one of Ocepechelon's closest relatives), and not only filter water, but also create a sharp barrier to prey trying to get out.
+This animal probably swam near the surface of the warm waters it inhabited, swallowing large quantities of small fish, cephalopods and jellyfish.
+Based on comparisons with other present-day turtles, it is also speculated that Ocepechelon may have been equipped with small spiny structures within its throat.
+These papillae are currently present in the leatherback sea turtle (one of Ocepechelon's closest relatives), and not only filter water, but also create a sharp barrier to prey attempting to escape.
 Ocepechelon may have had a similar structure, as well as other papillae along the edges of the mouth.